 You can reach Wellington from Rotorua in around 5 hr and 30 mins by car.
 If you take the bus, that would be a long journey, nearly 10 hours.
 You can also opt to take a non-stop flight from Rotorua to Wellington or a direct flight from Taupo, it’s a short 1-hour trip and costs somewhere between $50 and up per person.

-Once you get to Wellington, you can rent another vehicle to explore the area and even take it to the South Island and discover Nelson.
+Once you get to Wellington, you can rent another vehicle to explore the area, or you can even take it to South Island and discover Nelson.

 With a motorbike, the ticket costs from NZ$120 to $175.
 The price is also different if you are travelling with a pet.
 Check the ferry prices.